DLTcollab/sse2neon/README.md

 * [Typesense](https://github.com/typesense/typesense) is a fast, typo-tolerant search engine for building delightful search experiences.
 * [VelocyPack](https://github.com/arangodb/velocypack) is a fast and compact format for serialization and storage.
 * [VOLK](https://github.com/gnuradio/volk), Vector-Optimized Library of Kernel, is a sub-project of [GNU Radio](https://www.gnuradio.org/).
+* [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 * [Winter](https://github.com/rosenthj/Winter) is the top rated chess engine from Switzerland and has competed at top invite only computer chess events.
 * [XEVE](https://github.com/mpeg5/xeve) (eXtra-fast Essential Video Encoder) is an open sourced and fast MPEG-5 EVC encoder.
 * [XMRig](https://github.com/xmrig/xmrig) is an open source CPU miner for [Monero](https://web.getmonero.org/) cryptocurrency.